Gaining access to mentors and other important resources can benefit your diverse-owned business.

 How can diverse business owners find a sponsor or mentor?

 Start with your personal network and reach out.
 Next, attend networking events in your industry.
 This could include conferences, Facebook groups, or mastermind cohorts.
 You might also check out industry forums, local community groups, or your church or other religious organization (if that’s a part of your network), and connect with established professionals on social media as appropriate.
+Learn more about how professional organizations can help your small business.

 Another valuable resource is your local SCORE branch, which has mentorship opportunities specifically for Black, Latino, and Asian American business owners.
 Large corporations sometimes host formal mentorship and sponsorship programs and post updated information about these efforts on their websites.
 These programs may be part of supplier diversity programs.